jsummers/mgchkj/readme.txt

 expected to grow much beyond its current state.
 False positives and false negatives exist, and it most cases are not considered to be bugs.

+For usage instructions, and a list of options, run mgchkj.py without arguments.
+I recommend using the "-w3" option, at least occasionally, but it's too noisy to be the default.

 See the comments at the beginning of mgchkj.py for additional information.